wazuh/wazuh-documentation/source/user-manual/proof-of-concept-guide/integrate-osquery.rst

 Steps to generate the alerts
 ----------------------------

-No action required.
+- No action is required.
 Wazuh automatically reads the ``/var/log/osquery/osqueryd.results.log`` file and generates alerts based on the these logs.

 Query the alerts
 ----------------